** Requires NP-48 Battery Not Included **

 - New battery: Without cable, very easy to exchange.
 Now a standard sized LiPO battery from a digicam is used.
 The charger is also a new model supporting this new battery.

-- Optional charger available
+- Optional external charger available as an accessory.

 "Worlds smallest APRS transceiver with TNC" offers many applications.
 Matchbox-sized, built-in GPS receiver.